geongeorge/Facebook-Instant-Game-Bot/README.md

 ## Setup

-    You my host multiple or maybe all of your chatbots in the same server using this guide.
+    You may host multiple or maybe all of your chatbots in the same server using this guide.

 In order to setup a bot for an instant game using serverpilot follow this: